AElfProject/AElf/docs-sphinx/reference/smart-contract/genesis-contract.md

 ## Contract deployment and update process

+Deploy contract with audit that you must wait for the Parliament members review and manually approve your contract before it can enter the actual deployment process.

+Deploy contract without audit can directly deploy your contract, but the cost is that your contract must inherit from acs12, which is a standard for pre-defining how contract fees should be charged when executing your contract methods.

 ### Deploy contract with audit

 ![Deploy Contract With Audit](images/deploy-contract-with-audit.png)

 The current pipeline starts with Propose, which generates a parliamentary proposal.
 When more than 2/3 of the BPs agree to deploy/update, a new proposal is released to request code inspection.
-Finally, after the code audition is passed, the real contract deployment/upgrade will be achieved through the proposal of releasing the code inspection.
+Finally, after the code audit has passed, the real contract deployment/upgrade will be achieved through the proposal of releasing the code inspection.

 ### Deploy contract without audit